It’s been no secret that beer has a fan in me.

 If you manage to wrench yourself away from your bar stool in Delirium after some valiant attempts to make a dent in the beer-bible that is their drinks menu, you’ll be thrilled to find that Brussels has loads more fantastic pubs to hole yourself into.

-Poechenellekelder for one, is incredibly well placed; right across the street from the famous Mannekin Pis.
+Poechenellekelder for one is incredibly well placed; right across the street from the famous Manneken Pis.
 But after snapping your obligatory selfies with the little guy and admiring whatever outfit he was donning that week, take the wooden stairs up to Poechenellekelder for some more Belgian Beer.

 Cantillion Brewery turned out to be one of the highlights of my last trip to Brussels.After three solid days of drinking our way through the many many fantastic pubs in the city center, we thought it would be an idea to educate ourselves on the creation process.
 Cantillon brewery transports you back in time to the 1900’s where their, still functioning brewery, has been preserved to keep the brewing process consistent with how it was 100 years ago.